 Not every design needs to have a stand out mantel.
 Sometimes a mantel that picks up the warmer tones and accents from the surround is all that’s needed to complete a space.
 This rough sawn beam picks up the very warmest tone of the stone, helping create a cozy atmosphere in the room.

-Mantels aren’t always integral to the surround.
-Sometimes they’re added in after the fact.
+Mantels aren’t always integral to the surround; sometimes they’re added in after the fact.
 When this is done, it’s best to create a mantel that will not only complement the other materials, but that will also stand out on its own.
 This rough sawn mantel makes a bridge over the firebox, calling attention to its position.
 The texture and patina of the wood then hold the eye and enhance the effect.

 Create Your Perfect Fireplace

 The fireplace is arguably one of the most important design areas in a room.
-Make sure that yours is giving off the look you want, and consider adding a rustic, reclaimed wood mantel to the space.
-With the many types of reclaimed wood available at Elmwood Reclaimed Timber, you’re sure to find the perfect match to any setting.
+Make sure that yours is giving off the look you want, and consider adding a rustic, reclaimed barn wood mantel to the space.
+With the many types of antique wood available at Elmwood Reclaimed Timber, you’re sure to find the perfect match to any setting.